Facebook login is not available anymore due to Facebook policy. If you need access to your old account send a mail with username and your actual mail.

 Please don't spam us mail and PMs that we won't answer and notice that the official language of forum is English.

-Comment with us the races in the discussion thread or in the Telegram Chat
+Comment with us the races in the Telegram Chat

 IMPORTANT: Routing and Elevation API are limited to 7000 calls per day.
 In case they are expired, they won't work until limit is re-charged.
 You can try in this case to do a GPX on RideWithGPS site and import it on the editor